8bitwilliam/Ninja-ClassDojo-Extension-Download-Photos-Videos-Posts/README.md

-# 🥷 Ninja Archive 3.2
+# 🥷 Ninja Archive 3.2 - A ClassDojo Photo, Video and Post Downloader Extension for Chromium Based Browsers, Google Chrome, Microsoft Edge

 **Ninja Archive** is a simple, privacy-friendly browser extension for **Chromium-based browsers** (Chrome, Edge, Brave, etc.).
 It allows parents and guardians to **archive all their child’s ClassDojo Story content** — including photos, videos, PDFs, captions, and full JSON metadata — automatically organised by date.